Towards Understanding Learning in Neural Networks with Linear Teachers

-Several works have studied the inductive bias of two-layer homogeneous networks and show connections between gradient methods and margin maximization \citep{lyu2019gradient, ji2020directional, nacson2019lexicographic}.
+Several works \cite{lyu2019gradient, ji2020directional, nacson2019lexicographic} studied the inductive bias of two-layer homogeneous networks and showed connections between gradient methods and margin maximization.
 Their results hold under the assumption that gradient methods achieve a certain loss value.
 However, we provide a convergence proof for SGD that shows that it can obtain arbitrary low loss values.
-Furthermore, we use the results of \citet{lyu2019gradient, ji2020directional} to obtain a more fine grained analysis of the inductive bias of gradient flow for linear teachers. \citet{ChizatB20, chizat2018global, wei2019regularization, mei2018mean} study the inductive bias of infinite two-layer networks and our results hold for networks of any size.
+Furthermore, we use the results of \citet{lyu2019gradient} and \citet{ji2020directional} to obtain a more fine grained analysis of the inductive bias of gradient flow for linear teachers.
+Other works considered the inductive bias of infinite two-layer networks \citep{ChizatB20, chizat2018global, wei2019regularization, mei2018mean}.
+Our results hold for networks of any size.
 An inductive bias towards clustered solutions has been observed in \citet{brutzkus2019larger} and proved for a simple setup with nonlinear data.